subodha/magento-2-gulp/README.md

 # magento-2-gulp
 Gulp for Magento 2

+<p>As a Magento 2 frontend developer you might have noticed that less to css compilation process is slow with grunt and it takes more time to rebuild everything making you an inefficient developer. </p>

-<p>Magento 2 have some difficult for speed up workshop in frontend development with the grunt, the solution is the Gulp.
-This plugin allows you to using gulp with Magento 2.
-Gulp is a task/build runner which uses Node.js for web development.
-The main difference between Gulp and Grunt lies in how they deal with their automation tasks on the inside.
-Gulp uses Node streams while Grunt uses temp files.There for gulp compiling is faster than Grunt.</p>
+<p>However, you could solve this problem with Gulp.
+Gulp is a task / build runner which uses Node.js for web development.
+The main difference between Gulp and Grunt lies in how they deal with their automation tasks inside. </p>

+<p>Gulp uses Node Stream while Grunt uses temp files.
+Therefore, Gulp compilation is faster compared to Grunt. </p>

 <h2>Comparing with Grunt</h2>